30 Writing Prompts for Autumn: Fall Journal Ideas

 September Journal Prompts

-1. Fall is a time of major tradition, from summer heat to winter snows.
-What transitions, major or minor, are you working on in your life this season?
-What are your plans for them?
+1. Fall is a time of transition, from summer heat to winter snows.
+What transitions, major or minor, are you working on in your world this season?
+What are your plans?

-2. Tap into that back-to-school energy.
+2. Tap into that back-to-school energy--younger students with new crayons, older students with new planners.
 What are your goals for this season?
 How will you achieve them?

 3. What do you look forward to in the change of the seasons?